NathanLundner/Tools/README.md

 ---------------------------------------------------
 ### Penstart:

 Penstart is a simple script that sets up a dir with named whatever you want.
 The dir includes a exploits, gobuster_scans, and nikto scans dir.
-It also sets up a readme file with the target name you inputted as the header.I will be updating this to include more folders and more advanced documentation set up as I progress in my pentest learning.
+It also sets up a readme file with the target name you inputted as the header.I will be updating this to include more folders and more advanced documentation set up as I progress in my pentest learning. \n
 My philosophy is to stay as organized as you can during a pentest for easy report writing.

 #### Syntax: penstart.sh <root folder name>